Tricia Gressle of Randstad Technologies Shares Her Experience in Technology

 I also work on special projects, like requests for proposals (RFPs) or requests for information (RFIs), for supplier services within the national strategic portfolio, and specific customer projects around awareness, compliance needs, or campaigns.

 I prefer to keep busy, so I ask for more projects.
-I have a wonderful boss who I have worked for many years.
+I have a wonderful boss who I have worked with for many years.
 He knows I will raise my hand and say "enough" when I am overwhelmed.

 BL: What do you like most about working in the technology industry?